 Q: How strenuous does using Maxx O2 have to be to be effective?

 A: Only light to moderate exercise is required to see significant benefits.
-You will workout at a very steady pace for 15 min, but every 3 min you will sprint for 20-30 seconds making sure your BPM (Beats Per Minute) is 110 or higher.
+You will work out at a very steady pace for 15 min, but every 3 min you will sprint for 20-30 seconds, making sure your BPM (Beats Per Minute) is 110 or higher.
 You will repeat this cycle 3-5 times.

 This question brings up an interesting discussion point about EWOT.
-The idea involves perceived level of exertion.
+The idea involves a perceived level of exertion.
 When exercising with oxygen, tissues and muscles have higher levels of oxygen available for energy production.
 The human brain detects the higher levels of oxygen and thus perceives less physical stress.
 We can exercise longer with greater energy production.
 The result is increased caloric burn for each minute of exercise.

-Q: I have sleep apnea and I use a CPAP machine.
+Q: I have sleep apnea, and I use a CPAP machine.
 Is this a form of oxygen?
 Can this machine do something for me while I am exercising?

 A: CPAP stands for continuous positive airway pressure.
 Sleep apnea occurs when airway muscles naturally relax during sleep.
-The result is an obstruction in air flow leading to arousal from sleep.
-The CPAP machine provides continuous positive pressure to the airway to hold the tissues open and promote air flow.
+The result is an obstruction in airflow, leading to arousal from sleep.
+The CPAP machine provides continuous positive pressure to the airway to hold the tissues open and promote airflow.
 Normal room air is used directly without extra oxygen.
 CPAP is not EWOT and can not be modified for EWOT.
 CPAP does NOT provide high-flow, high-purity oxygen.

 Q: Does breathing extra oxygen create free radicals?

-A: No. Free radicals are highly reactive oxygen, nitrogen and oxygen/hydrogen atoms which create cell damage through their effect on fats and proteins.
-Free radicals are not in the food we eat, the water we drink or the air we breathe.
-Triggers for free radicals include infection, trauma, stress, toxins, allergies and the sun.
+A: No. Free radicals are highly reactive oxygen, nitrogen, and oxygen/hydrogen atoms which create cell damage through their effect on fats and proteins.
+Free radicals are not in the food we eat, the water we drink, or the air we breathe.
+Triggers for free radicals include infection, trauma, stress, toxins, allergies, and the sun.

 The free radical reaction we call oxidative stress is the result of cellular metabolism.
 Excess exercise increases oxidative stress.
 Specifically, oxidative stress is increased when the muscle cell outstrips its oxygen supply and is forced to produce energy through anaerobic glycolysis.
 Therefore, exercising to the point of anaerobic glycolysis increases free radical propagation.

 Exercise With Oxygen Therapy reduces free radical propagation for each watt of power produced by the human body.
 Testing was conducted at the US Olympic Training Center in Colorado Springs, Colorado.
-The athletes competed in three randomized trials in which they performed a standardized interval workout while inspiring a medical grade gas with oxygen concentrations of 21%, 26% and 60%.
+The athletes competed in three randomized trials in which they performed a standardized interval workout while inspiring a medical-grade gas with oxygen concentrations of 21%, 26%, and 60%.
 Post-training testing was performed on blood and urine.
 Noted, there was no significant difference between the supplemental oxygen trials and the control trial in serum lipid hydroperoxide and reduced glutathione or urinary malondialdehyde and 8- hydroxyl-deoxygenase.

 It can be concluded that Exercise With Oxygen Therapy enhances exercise tolerance without inducing additional oxidative stress.
 View study

-Q: How do I know if it s safe for me to start EWOT?
+Q: How do I know if it's safe for me to start EWOT?

-A: The higher O2 levels is not the issue.
+A: The higher O2 levels are not the issue.
 For many, it's the sudden change in getting exercise.
 If you have not exercised in a long time, begin gradually, but consult your doctor.
 If you don't have any health concerns, breathing higher levels of O2 is considered safe.
 Consult your doctor before doing exercise and/or EWOT.

 WARNING: The products on this website are offered strictly as exercise tools only.
 They are not intended for any type of medical use or respiratory therapy.
 The products are not intended to prevent, treat, cure or mitigate any disease.
-If you are under the supervision of a doctor for any reason whatsoever, or are on any medications, please consult your doctor before exercising with oxygen.
+If you are under the supervision of a doctor for any reason whatsoever or are on any medications, please consult your doctor before exercising with oxygen.

 This product has not been evaluated by the FDA and is not intended to treat, cure or prevent any disease.